icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [SmartNgRX](https://github.com/DaveMBush/SmartNgRX) - A library that hides most of NgRx from the developer for CRUD operations while still using NgRx under the hood and allowing you to use it with existing NgRx code.
 * [ngrx-hateoas](https://github.com/angular-architects/ngrx-hateoas) - A library to bring hypermedia json into the NgRx Signal Store following the HATEOAS approach.
 * [ngrx-http-tracking](https://github.com/acandylevey/ngrx-http-tracking) - This NgRx library is aimed at slotting into your pre-existing NgRx stores to reduce the amount of boilerplate code you need to write and make handling the loading, success, and error states of HTTP requests significantly easier.
+* [ngrx-manager](https://github.com/smoosee/ngrx-manager) - Plug-N-Play State Manager for NgRx stores.
+* [ngrx-set](https://github.com/parloti/ngrx-set) - This simplifies the creation of actions for asynchronous requests that can succeed, fail, or be aborted.
+* [easy-ngrx-distinct-selector](https://github.com/NGneers/easy-ngrx-distinct-selector) - Provides functions to easily create `@ngrx/store` selectors with equal functions for arguments and result values.

 ##### NGXS